jasonkhanlar/starve-io-extensions/README.md

 TO USE / INSTALL
 ----------------
 * Load starve.io-extensions.user.js with Greasemonkey, Tampermonkey, or similar userscript manager depending on web browser
+* starve.io-deobfuscate.user.js is required for this script to work

 (1) On screen chat buffer
 -------------------------